· By Ryan Solberg, Broker #BK3354351

 - Buy new construction at $650K with $50K builder incentives (actual cost: $600K)

-- Hold 3-5 years as neighborhood develops
+- Hold 3-5 years as the surrounding phase fills in

 - Profit: Builder discount + appreciation